-2 On the front of the Mbox, set the Source to Inst (instrument) by pressing the Source selector until the Inst LED is lit.
+2 On the front of the Mbox 2, set the Source to DI by pressing the Mic/DI switch until the DI LED is lit.

-Source selector and Gain control for the Source 1 input
+Source selector and Gain control for Input 1

-- 3 On the front of the Mbox, turn the Mix control fully left to Input. - 4 On the front of the Mbox, carefully turn the Gain control to the right to increase the input level of your guitar.
+3 On the front of the Mbox 2, turn the Mix control fully left to Input.

+4 On the front of the Mbox 2, carefully turn the Gain control to the right to increase the input level of your guitar.

-When you record a guitar (or any mono instrument that uses only one source input) you will hear the sound in only one side of the stereo field.
-Pushing the "mono" button on the front of the Mbox brings the sound from one side of the stereo field to both.
+When you record a guitar (or any mono instrument that uses only one source input), you will hear the sound in only one side of the stereo field.
+Pushing the "mono" button on the front of the Mbox 2 brings the sound from one side of the stereo field to both sides.
+The Mono switch does not affect the audio being recorded.
+It only affects how you hear your input to the Mbox 2.

-To use a keyboard or mixer with Mbox:
+To use a keyboard or mixer with Mbox 2:

-1 Plug your keyboard, mixer, or other audio source into either the Source 1 or Source 2 input on your Mbox.
-If your source is stereo (such as a stereo keyboard or the stereo output from a mixer), connect the left channel (often the white plug) to Source 1, and right channel (often the red plug) to Source 2.
-The inputs are numbered from the bottom up, so Source 1 is the bottom input on the back of your Mbox.
+1 Plug your keyboard, mixer, or other audio source into either the Input 1 or Input 2 Line (TRS) inputs on your Mbox 2.
+If your source is stereo (such as a stereo keyboard or the stereo output from a mixer), connect the left channel (often the white plug) to Input 1, and right channel (often the red plug) to Input 2.

-Mbox configuration for stereo input
+Mbox 2 configuration for stereo input